locationtech/geomesa/docs/user/installation_and_configuration.rst

-        list             List GeoMesa features for a given catalog queryrasterstats Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+        list             List GeoMesa features for a given catalog queryrasterstats Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog stats-analyze    Analyze statistics on a GeoMesa feature type stats-bounds     View bounds on attributes in a GeoMesa schema stats-count      View feature counts in a GeoMesa schema stats-histogram  View statistics on a GeoMesa feature type tableconf        Perform table configuration operations
         version          GeoMesa Version